chaitanyakolluru/provider-simpleJsonApp/README.md

       - new record added
 ```

-When this yaml is applied, it creates a MR and makes an api call to create the json record in the `simplejsonapp` deployed in `provider-simplejsonapp` namespace.
+When this yaml is applied, it creates a Managed Resource and makes an api call to create the json record in the `simplejsonapp` deployed in `provider-simplejsonapp` namespace.
 It uses ProviderConfig `provider-simplejsonapp-config` as referenced by spec.providerConfigRef in the yaml, which contains the auth token used to auth and make calls against the simplejsonapp api server.
 Below are images showing successful creation of the record within the api server.

 ### Record created: